legendcodermartino1245/music_tate/README.md

 ### 23. Engineering Presentation Preference Rule

-> Favor engineering credits associated with close, tactile, high-definition presentation.
+> Favor engineering credits that consistently produce close, tactile, high-definition presentation.

 This is a **presentation preference**, not a structural validity rule.